ebernstein00/Codename-Toothpaste/design.md

 Period 10

 ## Project Statement/Proposal
 The project is a simple turn-based RPG game, where us It will use two main c files: one that the player will execute, and one that controls the enemies of the game, but many more C files that the user does.
-In order to interact with the game, SDL2 is used to create a GUI that allows the player to make decisions, and for visual representation of combat.
+In order to interact with the game, SDL2 is used to create a gui that allows the player to make decisions, and for visual representation of combat.
 Keep all of your Kirbys alive, and crush your opponents with style!

 ## Roles